tjanczuk/edge/README.md

 var hello = edge.func('My.Assembly.dll');
 ```

 then the best way to debug your .NET code is to attach a managed code debugger (e.g. Visual Studio) to the node.exe process.
-Since the node.exe process runs both native and managed code, make sure to select the appropriate language to target:
+Since the node.exe process runs both native and managed code, make sure to select managed code type as target:

 ![debug](https://f.cloud.github.com/assets/822369/190564/a41bab2c-7efb-11e2-878f-82ae2325876c.PNG)